|Common Name: Betaine, Trimethylglycine|

 Betaine is an osmolyte derived from Rice bran and sugarcane and is a byproduct of beet processing.
 It is non-toxic, highly water-soluble, and chemically stable.
 It is also found in our body as it serves multiple essential functions in the liver, kidney, and skin.
 Structurally, it is a zwitterion (has both negative and positive charge) and can hold water.
+At pH 1 it cationic, gradually switches to a zwitterion at pH of 3.2 and at pH of 5.5, it mainly exists as a zwitterion where it functions as a buffer as well.
 It is mostly used as a humectant and anti-irritant in skincare, but its skin benefits go beyond just these two.
 Its benefits are as follows:

 - Barrier Repair

 - Anti-irritant (especially against surfactant damage)

 Does it penetrate?

 Betaine has low penetration in Franz chamber with freshly isolated human epidermis.
 Because of its charge, it readily associates with proteins in the epidermis, and this prevents it from penetrating further.
 However, for its primary function on hydration, anti-irritancy and barrier repair, it doesn’t need to reach the dermo-epidermal junction as it just needs to reach the stratum granulosum to have effects.

 Osmolytes like Betaine are usually found in plants that can withstand extreme drought.
 They do this through molecules like Betaine as it can hold water and resist dehydration of cells.